dcquinche/SinglePrice/README.md

 ### Acknowledgments

-Special acknowledgments to Daniel Monsalve and Juan Lorza (team partners) and Cristian Moreno (our mentor in this project).
+Special acknowledgments to my team partners (Daniel Monsalve and Juan Lorza) and our mentor (Cristian Moreno).